 One of my blogging friends recently put up a post where she seemed to have a very hard time trying to find both adult and YA books that don't have romance in them.
 While I don't seem to have that problem with the adult books I read, it occurred to me that I might have … Continue reading #LetsDiscuss2020 – Why I Don’t Read YA Books – #DiscussionSunday #13.

-From “Where the Wild Things Are” by Maurice Sendak to “Shtum" by Jem Lester.
+From "What I Loved" by Siri Hustvedt (inspired by a recent post by A Life in Books) to "The Beautiful Strangers" by Camille Di Maio.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
-Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to be connected … Continue reading #6Degrees of Separation for July 6, 2019.
+Each month a book is chosen as a starting point and linked to six other … Continue reading #6Degrees of Separation for July 4, 2020.

 What is Throwback Thursday?
 I've noticed several of these meme on a few book blogs.
 For example, Susan Loves Books does one, which is (or was originally) hosted by Renee@It’s Book Talk.
 I also noticed that another fellow blogger, Lorrea @ What 'Cha Readin'?, was doing this as a monthly meme for her blog.
 In … Continue reading TCL’s Throwback Thursday #5 – July 2, 2020.